hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

     -DartifactId=yourproject
 ```

-This will create fully working Simulator project including the test having `yourgroupid`.
+This will create a fully working Simulator project, including the test having `yourgroupid`.

-1. After this project is generated, go to the created directory and run the following command.
+1. After this project is generated, go to the created folder and run the following command.

    ```
 mvn clean install
    ```

-2. Then, go to your working directory.
+2. Then, go to your working folder.

    ```
-cd <working directory>
+cd <working folder>
    ```

 3. Edit the `simulator.properties` file as explained in the [Editing the Simulator.Properties File section](#editing-the-simulator-properties-file).

-4. Run the test from your working directory using the following command.
+4. Run the test from your working folder using the following command.

    ```
 ./run.sh